zicht/z/res/doc/tutorial.md

     rand20: echo $(all_time_random 20);
 ```

 This is just a convenience and syntactic sugar.
-For more than one parameter omitting the would cause a parser error.
-Even though you could nest these calls like this: `all_time_random all_time_random 20`, it would me much less readable
-and is therefore discouraged.
-You should use it only to improve readability.
+You should be the judge of whether you would want to use it or not ;)